 Each team will submit a judged design report as outlined below.
 The design report will be submitted in two sections.
 Submission dates are contained in the schedule section of this document.
-Reports must be bound in some manor (simple spiral bindings are sufficient and preferred, 3-ring binders are discouraged).
+Reports must be bound (simple spiral bindings are sufficient and preferred, 3-ring binders are not allowed).
 Both the Proposal and Addendum reports must contain the same cover, title page, and table of contents.
 All information used for scoring must be in the outlined sections.
-Sections exceeding the page limits will be scored as "zero".
-Appendices may be included if desired, but WILL NOT BE INCLUDED DURING JUDGING.
+Reports exceeding the total page limit will be scored as "1.0 of 100".
+Appendices may not be included.